Professor of Marketing and

 His research stream focuses on consumer information processing particularly in relation to branding (brand transgressions, brand relationships, brand loyalty) and financial decision-making (money, saving, gambling).

 Mansur's research has been published in the Journal of Consumer Research, Journal of Consumer Psychology, Journal of the Academy of Marketing Science, Journal of Experimental Social Psychology, Cognition, and Handbook of Strong Brands, Strong Relationships, as well as invited for revision at the Journal of Marketing.
 His work has successfully obtained funding from the Social Sciences and Humanities Research Council of Canada (SSHRC), Ministry of Advanced Education and Skills Development of Ontario, and AIM-AMA Sheth Foundation.
 Mansur has been recognized as a 2017-18 Rising Star by the American Marketing Association’s Consumer Behavior Special Interest Group as well as a 2017 Highly Commended Doctoral Research Award recipient by Emerald/EFMD.

-Prior to starting his Ph.D., he spent three and a half years working in fast-moving consumer goods and the pharmaceutical industry.
+Prior to starting his Ph.D., he spent several years working in fast-moving consumer goods and the pharmaceutical industry.
 His industry experience is mostly in branding and marketing management, including work as a senior product manager at Polpharma and a brand manager at Procter & Gamble, where he managed such brands as Oral-B, Blend-A-Med (Crest), Camay, and Safeguard.
-Mansur also has experience teaching and guest lecturing Integrated Marketing Communications and Advertising and Marketing in Emerging Economies at the University of Western Ontario and KIMEP University.
+Mansur also has experience teaching and guest lecturing Integrated Marketing Communications, Principles of Marketing, and Advertising and Marketing in Emerging Economies at the Nanyang Technological University, University of Western Ontario, and KIMEP University.

 Aside from his career, he is an avid sports fan, traveler, poet, book lover, and a musical enthusiast.